kirillzyusko/react-native-keyboard-controller/docs/versioned_docs/version-1.12.0/api/hooks/input/use-reanimated-focused-input.md

 - when keyboard changes its size (appears, disappears, changes size because of different input mode);
 - when focus was changed from one `TextInput` to another;
 - when `layout` of focused input was changed;
-- when user types a text.
+- when user types a text;
+- when text selection was changed.

 :::info Events order
 The value from `useReanimatedFocusedInput` will be always updated before keyboard events, so you can safely read values in `onStart` handler and be sure they are up-to-date.